 Structural loads – building over

 No structural loads must be placed on, or be transferred to the pipeline, or other assets.
-All structural loads must be absorbed (by means of piles where appropriate) outside of the 45 degree influence envelope and below the invert level of the pipe for the first row of piles (refer Stormwater drawing: Building over and adjacent to public wastewater or stormwater pipelines).
+All structural loads must be absorbed (by means of piles where appropriate) outside of the 45-degree influence envelope and below the invert level of the pipe for the first row of piles (refer Stormwater drawing: Building over and adjacent to public wastewater or stormwater pipelines).

 The first row of piles must be located at least 1.5m clear from the outside edge of the pipe and 2.0 m clear from the outside wall of any public manhole and be founded at least 1.0m below invert level of pipe.
 Subsequent pile rows must be founded at least 1.0m below the 45-degree envelope of the influence line of the pipe at invert level.